Graph cohomologies and rational homotopy type of configuration spaces: Introduction

-In the context of the study of the rational homotopy type of configuration spaces, in $1994$ \textit{Fulton} and \textit{MacPherson} \cite{FM} constructed a rational model $\mathcal{A}^{.}(X,n)$, for the configuration space $F(X,n)$, when $X$ is a non singular, compact, complex variety. $F(X,n)=X^{n}\smallsetminus\bigcup\Delta_{i,j}$, $\Delta_{i,j}=\{(x_{1},..., x_{n})\in X^{n}: x_{i}=x_{j}\}$ is the classical configuration space and it is $M^{\Gamma}$ in the case where $\Gamma$ is a complete graph.
-This model depend on the cohomology ring $H^{\ast}(X,\mathbb{Q})$, the orientation and the Chern classes.
-The same year, \textit{Kriz} in \cite{Kriz} describe a differential graded algebra $E[n]$ that is a rational model for $F(X,n)$ and that is independent from the Chern classes. $E[n]$ is described in the same time in the work by \textit{Totaro} \cite{TOTARO} and it appears to be isomorphic to the $E_{2}$ page of the Larey spectral sequence of the inclusion $F(X,n)\hookrightarrow X^{n}$.
-Later, \textit{Lambecht} and \textit{Stanley} studied the rational models for configurations spaces where $X$ is a simply connected closed manifold.
-In $2004$ they described the case $k=2$, a configuration space of $2$ points in a manifold \cite{Lambrechts2004} and in $2008$ in they presented a potential model for the general case \cite{lambrechts2008}.
-Recently, in $2016$, \textit{Campos} and \textit{Willwacher} \cite{CRT} construct a real model for the configuration space of points in a manifold.\\
+The cohomology and the rational homotopy type of $\Conf(M,n)$ has been studied before.
+If the manifold is $\mathbb{R}^d$, the results about the cohomology of $\Conf(\mathbb{R}^d,n)$ is due to Arnold \cite{Arnol'd1969} in the case $r=2$ and Cohen \cite{COHEN199519} for $r\geq 3$.
+In $1994$ \emph{Fulton} and \emph{MacPherson} \cite{FM} constructed a model for the rational homotopy type of $\Conf(X,n)$, where $X$ is a non singular, compact, complex variety.
+This model depends on the cohomology ring $H^{\ast}(X,\mathbb{Q})$, the orientation and the Chern classes.
+The same year, \emph{Kriz} in \cite{Kriz} described a differential graded algebra $E[n]$ that is a rational model for $\Conf(X,n)$ and that is independent from the Chern classes. $E[n]$ was described in the same time in the work by \emph{Totaro} \cite{TOTARO} and it appeared to be isomorphic to the $E_{2}$ page of the Larey spectral sequence of the inclusion $\Conf(X,n)\hookrightarrow X^{n}$.
+The algebra $E[n]$ will be here discussed in details in \emph{Theorem}~\ref{kriz}.
+Later, \emph{Lambecht} and \emph{Stanley} studied the rational models for configurations spaces where $X$ is a simply connected closed manifold.
+They showed that a simply connected closed manifold always admits a Poincaré duality model $A$ \cite{ASENS_2008_4_41_4_497_0}.
+In $2004$ they described the case $k=2$, a configuration space of $2$ points in a manifold \cite{Lambrechts2004} and they defined a model for its rational homotopy type.
+In $2008$ they presented a potential model for the general case \cite{lambrechts2008}.
+This commutative graded algebra is denoted by $G_A(n)$.
+They conjectured that if $X$ is a simply connected $m$-manifold, $G_A(n)$ is a rational model for $\Conf(X,n)$.
+In $2019$ \emph{Idrissi} \cite{idrissi:hal-01438861} proved the conjecture true for the real homotopy type and manifolds of dimension at least $4$. \emph{Campos} and \emph{Willwacher} few years before \cite{CRT} constructed a real model for the configuration space of points in a manifold.